 No matter how bad things have been, when you quit a job, part on good terms.

-On the other hand, keeping perspective when you’re handed a plastic sack and given 30 minutes to empty your desk isn’t easy.
-Fortunately this response to a resignation is rare.
+Keeping perspective when you’re given 30 minutes to empty your desk isn’t easy.
+The good news is this response to a resignation is rare.

 There are three justifications for making a clean break:

 - Things change.
-A difficult boss will eventually move on, the company might reconsider its pay policy or a spanking new espresso machine might replace the grungy instant coffee.
+A difficult boss will one day move on.
+The company might change its pay policy.
+A new espresso machine might replace instant coffee.
 Either way, it doesn’t do to burn your boats.
 You might want to work at this place again—one day.

-- Even if you are prepared to burn your boats with an employer, think of your reputation.
-Reports of bad behaviour during your notice period will spread through your industry.
+- Even if you plan to burn your boats with an employer, think of your reputation.
+Reports of bad behaviour during your notice period will spread.
 Bosses talk to each other more than you think.
 So do colleagues.
-Bad behaviour at this stage can undo all the hard work you put into establishing your professional reputation.
+Bad behaviour at this stage can undo all the hard work you put into establishing your reputation.

 Here are six things you should do before starting a new job.

-1. Tell your existing employer you are leaving.
-Do this as quickly and as professionally as possible.
+- Tell your existing employer you are leaving.
+Do this fast and stay as professional as possible.
 Don’t make a big production number.
-Personally I prefer to do this verbally, face-to-face.
+It’s best to do this face-to-face.
 If that bothers you, write a short letter – not an email.

-2. Tell your existing employer why you are going.
+- Tell your existing employer why you are going.
 Focus on the positives – even if there are negatives.
-For example, say your new workplace has wonderful coffee and not whinge about the powdered Nescafe.
+Say your new workplace has wonderful coffee.
+Don’t whinge about the powdered Nescafe.

-3. Wrap up loose ends.
+- Wrap up loose ends.
 If you can finish projects do so.
-Try to ease the transition for whoever is going to fill your shoes—you never know, that person could be your boss one day.
+Try to ease the transition for whoever is going to fill your shoes.
+You never know, that person could be your boss one day.

-4. Work out your notice honestly.
+- Work out your notice in good faith.
 Don’t start late and leave early or skive off to the pub.
 Work normal hours—of course no-one will expect you to work around the clock now you are on your way.

-5. Remember to thank people for the good times – there must be some.
+- Remember to thank people for the good times – there must be some.
 Be positive but sincere.
-Colleagues will remember your parting words longer than all the thousands of words spoken while working together.
+Colleagues will remember your parting words longer than the thousands of words spoken while working together.